MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-create-validate-content.md

 > [!TIP]
 > If you create a site to serve as a hub for Power BI-related documentation, consider [customizing the Get Help menu](/fabric/admin/service-admin-portal-help-support#publish-get-help-information) with its URL location.

-### Create dataset documentation
+### Create semantic model documentation

-Dataset documentation is targeted at users who will be managing the dataset in the future.
+Semantic model documentation is targeted at users who will be managing the semantic model in the future.
 It's useful to include:

 - Design decisions made and reasons why.
-- Who owns, maintains, and certifies datasets.
+- Who owns, maintains, and certifies semantic models.
 - Data refresh requirements.
-- Custom business rules defined in datasets.
+- Custom business rules defined in semantic models.
-- Specific dataset security or data privacy requirements.
+- Specific semantic model security or data privacy requirements.
 - Future maintenance needs.
 - Known open issues or deferred backlog items.

-You might also elect to create a change log that summarizes the most important changes that have happened to the dataset over time.
+You might also elect to create a change log that summarizes the most important changes that have happened to the semantic model over time.

 ### Create report documentation